MicrosoftDocs/WDAC-Toolkit/WDAC-Policy-Wizard/docs/using/edit-policy.md

 ## 4. Building the policy ##

-The policy build page will monitor the progress of the WDAC policy creation process.
+The policy build page will monitor the progress of the App Control policy creation process.
 Depending on the number and complexity of the custom signing rules, the build process could take several minutes.

 Once the build process is complete, selecting the policy path link will open the policy XML file for review.
 The binary file is also written to the same path for manual deployment.
-Steps for manual deployment can be reviewed here [Deploying WDAC Policies](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/windows-defender-application-control-deployment-guide).
+Steps for manual deployment can be reviewed here [Deploying App Control Policies](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/windows-defender-application-control-deployment-guide).
 To create another policy, edit an exisiting policy or merge two or more policies, select the home button to continue.